 After getting approached, the influencer can then decide to promote the brand either for a specified period of time, at a specified fee or in return for a favor.

-As it stands today, a lot of influencers have turned brand partnerships into full time business.
-This is because from Instagram to YouTube, brands are engaging more influencers to promote their business.
+As it stands today, a lot of Nigerian influencers have turned brand partnerships into full time business.
+This is because from Instagram to TikTok and YouTube, brands are engaging more influencers to promote their business.

-Businesses engage influencers to market their product because these influencers command a good standing in the industry.
+Businesses engage social media influencers to market their product because these influencers command a good standing in the industry.

 Because of the personality and trust they’ve built with their personal brand, people trust them and can make buying decision based on their recommendations.